binita-roy/Fault-Prediction-of-New-Energy-Vehicles-With-Machine-Learning-and-Deep-Learning/README.md

-# 🚗 Fault Prediction With Machine Learning & Deep Learning
+# 🚗 Fault Prediction of New Energy Vehicles With Machine Learning & Deep Learning

 An end-to-end machine learning pipeline for predicting faults in New Energy Vehicles using Random Forest, Gradient Boosting, and Deep Learning models, integrated with MLflow for model tracking and FastAPI for deployment.